Kamahl19/mongoose-friends-plugin/README.md

     User.getRequestedFriends;
     // with instance method versions provided for each

 The callback return value of `getFriends` is an array of friends, wrapped with the friendship metadata for the given user, like:

     [{
       // One of pending|accepted|requested where:
       //
       // pending: received, but not yet accepted
       // requested: sent, but not yet accepted by other party
       // accepted: accepted by both parties
-      status: "accepted",
+      status: 'accepted',

       // The date the friendship request was first *created* (NOT accepted)
       added: <the date added>,